Trajectory Prediction with Graph-based Dual-scale Context Fusion: Experimental Results

 \subsubsection{Metrics}

 We follow the official evaluation metrics of the Argoverse benchmark and focus on several important ones that are most considered in recent works~\cite{liang2020learning, gilles2021home, zeng2021lanercnn, gu2021densetnt}.
 The average displacement error (ADE) is the average Euclidean distance between the predicted and GT trajectories, while the final displacement error (FDE) only calculates the error at endpoints.
 Considering multi-modal trajectory prediction, the minimum ADE (minADE) and minimum FDE (minFDE) are used to evaluate only the best forecast trajectory to the GT.
 Brier-minFDE and Brier-minADE add an additional Brier score $(1-p)^2$ to the L2 distances, where $p$ denotes the probability of the best forecast trajectory.
 The miss rate (MR) is the percentage of sequences where the obtained minFDE is greater than $2.0$ meters.
+We refer interested readers to~\cite{chang2019argoverse} for detailed definitions.